Quadratic differentials as stability conditions: collapsing subsurfaces: Introduction

 The proof of Theorem \ref{intro:KrhoBihol}, given in Section \ref{sec_iso}, shares with the original proof by Bridgeland and Smith the idea of extending a chamber-wise identification.
 The main differences are an explicit isomorphism of exchange graphs on both sides and a generalization of the method to extend beyond the 'tame locus', as we now explain.

 Both $\FQuad(\colsur)$ and $\Stab(\D(\colsur))$ come with a natural chamber structure.
 In $\FQuad(\colsur)$ the open chambers are given by quadratic differentials without horizontal saddle connections.
 The trajectory structure of the differential gives rise to an arc system that we call \emph{$\w$-mixed-angulation}, generalizing the triangulations in the simple zero case.
-Adjacency of chambers is encoded by a notion of forward flip and leads to the definition of an exchange graph $\EG(\colsur)$.
+The preimage of the mixed-angulation under the collapse is called a \emph{partial triangulation} of~$\surfo$.
+Adjacency of chambers is encoded by a notion of forward flip of the partial triangulation and leads to the definition of an exchange graph $\EG(\colsur)$.
 On the other side, $\Stab(\D(\colsur))$ is also tiled in chambers identified by the heart of a bounded t-structure the stability conditions are supported on.
 The first step consists of studying and comparing these chamber structures.

 \paragraph*{\textbf{Comparison of exchange graphs}} We start from a distinguished heart of $\calD(\colsur)$ and need to consider the exchange graph $\EG(\D(\colsur))$ whose vertices are hearts of bounded t-structures and whose arrows are simple tilts (recalled in Section \ref{sec:prelim}).
 The idea is to relate (parts of) $\EG(\colsur)$ and $\EG(\D(\colsur))$.
 When $\mathbf{w} \equiv \mathbf{1}$ this is the relation between triangulations and finite hearts of bounded t-structures of a $\CY_3$ Ginzburg category.